Krish1908/Mini-Projects/Morse Code/README.md

 **Python:** Core programming language for the application logic.

+**SQLite:** To store the conversion history in database.

+**Python Anywhere:** To host the telegram bot script.

 ## Dependencies:
-Install the following python libraries:
+These are the python libraries used:

-playsound, pyttsx3, tkinter, streamlit.
+playsound, pyttsx3, tkinter, streamlit, sqlite3, python-telegram-bot.

 Open your terminal and install the dependencies by writing the below code.
 ```
 pip install playsound
 pip install streamlit
 pip install pyttsx3
+pip install python-telegram-bot
 ```
 Instead of writing each line, do the below instead.

-` pip install playsound pyttsx3 streamlit`
+` pip install playsound pyttsx3 streamlit python-telegram-bot`

-`tkinter` and `time` libraries are pre-installed with python, so no need to install again.
+`tkinter` and `sqlite3` libraries are pre-installed with python, so no need to install again.

 ## Available Scripts: